trampster/JsonSrcGen/RealJsonTests/README.md

 API's are eligible for free inclusion under any of the following conditions:
 * The API is available to the public free of charge.
-* The server code is available under an OSI approved opensource licence.
+* The server or client code is available under an OSI approved opensource licence.

 If your API does not meet the above conditions please contacts the maintainers to discus how you can support the development in exchange for having your tests included.